 Note that the smallest standard deviation (s) that may be used for the assessment against the 0.10 % repeatability requirement and for the calculation of minimum weight is 0.41 d, where d is the digital increment (readability) of the balance.
 This lower limit is based on the rounding error of a digital indication.

-Calibration: “The weighing shall be performed using a balance that is calibrated over the operating range and meets the requirements defined for repeatability and accuracy.”
+“The weighing shall be performed using a balance that is calibrated over the operating range and meets the requirements defined for repeatability and accuracy.”
 Both acceptance criteria are expressed as relative limit values, 0.10 %.
-Calibration, the third requirement.
+Calibration is the third requirement.

-USP General Chapter 41 and General Chapter 1251 ensures that the operator can trust on the accuracy of the balance over the time.
+USP General Chapter 41 and General Chapter 1251 ensure that the operator can trust the accuracy of the balance over time.